harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 With Zapier our form can trigger any series of automated occurrences we want and connect our form up to a variety of different apps.

 As cool as this stuff is, it's not something I’ll get into in any more detail now.
+Hopefully you can still appreciate the potential power Zapier can bring to a contact form.

-So you have my reasons for going with Zapier, i'm sure you can appreciate the potential power it can bring to your static contact form.
+So now you have my reasons for going with Zapier, let's get on with building this form.

 ## Building the form